Not-The-Real-1ne/Portfolio/README.md

 ## 🔍 What You’ll Find Here

 ### 🌐 **Simple Websites**
-I’ve built a number of websites with a focus on teaching myself and experimenting with new things.
+I’ve built a small amount of websites with a focus on teaching myself and experimenting with cool new things.
 These projects allow me to refine my front-end and back-end web development skills.
 You’ll find examples using HTML, CSS, and JavaScript, as well as some PHP.

 ### 📱 **Simple Apps**
-I’ve also created a few simple applications mainly in Python or Java, focusing on functionality and user experience.
-These apps may include basic features like buttons or uploading files, developed using languages such as Python or Java.
+I’ve also created a few simple applications mainly in Python, focusing on functionality and user experience.
+These apps may include basic features like buttons or uploading files, developed using languages such as Python.

 ### 🎮 **Video Game Prototypes**
 Game development is one of my key passions.
 In my portfolio, you’ll find a range of simple game prototypes built in Unity.
 These games showcase my skills in gameplay mechanics, UI design, and basic 3D modeling and animation.

 ## 🛠️ Tools & Technologies

-- **Programming Languages:** HTML, CSS, JavaScript, TypeScript, C, C++, C#, Python, Java
+- **Programming Languages:** HTML, CSS, JavaScript, TypeScript, C, C++, C#, Python
 - **Frameworks & Platforms:** Node.js, Unity
-- **Design & 3D Tools:** Blender
+- **Design & 3D Tools:** Blender, GIMP
 - **Version Control & Collaboration:** Git, GitHub
 - **Database & APIs:** PHP, InfinityFree